Mobinexbiz/plugin-calendar-android/README.md

  - Download plugin file.
  - Copy plugin file to Smartface plugin folder.
  - Select Calendar plugin in Smartface project settings.

+ If you want to rebuild the plugin you can use `buildplugin.bat` file in project root folder.
+Be sure that `CLI` is installed and in your `PATH`.

-To use Calendar with auto complate support (Optional)
+To use Calendar with auto complete support (Optional)

- - Copy Calendar auto complate Javascript file to your project folder.
+ - Copy Calendar auto complete Javascript file to your project folder.
- - Load auto complate file in global.
+ - Load auto complete file in global.

 You can look following guides to understand how can you pass these steps:

  - Adding a plugin to Smartface projects
- - Adding auto complate support for plugins
+ - Adding auto complete support for plugins
+ - Installing CLI and adding it to PATH.

 Features
 ========

 ####Can be embedded or shown as dialog

-You can show SmartfaceCalendar as a dialogin your activity with below code:
+You can show SmartfaceCalendar as a dialog in your activity with below code:

 ``` Javascript
 var calendar= new SmartfaceCalendar("Landroid/app/Activity;");